 A person who is trauma informed does not see someone as weak willed, a sinner, a criminal, or powerless with a disease.
 They see a human being in a situation that is dangerous vs safe, grounded in reality vs imagination and beliefs and behaviours that are helpful vs harmful.

 A trauma informed person does not wish to silence or judge, blame, punish, shame, or stigmatise.
 They do not require endless division and pathology.
 The focus is to get the person safe, with clarity, grounded in reality with a variety of choices more helpful than harmful.

-This requires drawing on life’s protectors: body, mind, social connection, culture, country and spirituality.
-This requires human rights.
-See how this is already one trauma informed framework to turn into a mindset for personal, social and political change.
+This requires drawing on life’s protectors for survival and wellbeing: body, mind, social connection, culture, country and spirituality.
+This fundamentally requires human rights.
+See how this is already a trauma informed framework to turn into a mindset for personal, social and political change.

 Other trauma informed mindsets are: